wbollock/Radarr-and-Sonarr-Setup/Docker-Compose_Setup.md

     restart: unless-stopped
 </pre>

-All we need to do is fill in the blanks!
+All we need to do is fill in the blanks (meaning all the <path/to/configs>).

 ### Username